Don’t overpay for gas in Columbus: Analysis shows most expensive station - News Break

 Don’t overpay for gas in Columbus: Analysis shows most expensive station

-According to GasBuddy, the average price in the Columbus area was $2.75 per gallon - but stations varied widely, with prices from $2.64 to $2.79 per gallon for regular.
+According to GasBuddy’s data, gas prices in the Columbus area ranged from $2.64 per gallon to $2.99, with an average price of $2.80 for regular.

-As of Sunday, the most expensive gas in the Columbus area appeared to be at Chevron, at 229 Main St.
+As of Sunday, the most expensive gas in the Columbus area appeared to be at Marathon, at 3402 Veterans Pkwy.

-If you’re looking for a better deal than that, check out this list of the most expensive stations pumps in the Columbus area that as of 05:50 PM, Tuesday:
+If you’re hunting for a bargain, a great place to start is by steering clear of the most expensive stations in the city.
+Check out this list, starting with the most expensive as of 05:44 PM, Tuesday:

 |Regular